Blech: Unblech

 An unblech, or K'Deira Blech (lit. "pot blech", commonly referred to as "water blech"), is also used to heat up pre-cooked food on the Sabbath, but utilizes different halakhic mechanisms from a standard blech.
-An unblech consists of a shallow metal pan filled with hot water and covered by another metal pan, and thus is akin to a bain-marie or double boiler for halakhic purposes.
+An unblech consists of a shallow metal pan filled with hot water and covered by another metal pan, and thus is akin to a double boiler for halakhic purposes.
 As such, it may be more flexible than a standard blech for halachic purposes.
 However, the temperature of an unblech is limited by the boiling point of water and is not as hot as a typical blech.

 Fire safety

-In 2015, a house fire caused by a faulty Shabbos hot plate killed seven children in Brooklyn.
-The 2015 fire was preceded by at least four other Shabbos fires in Brooklyn in the past 15 years caused by appliances for heating food being left on or candles burning during the Jewish Sabbath in order to comply with Orthodox interpretation of Jewish Law.
+In 2015, a house fire caused by a faulty Sabbath hot plate killed seven children in Brooklyn.
+The 2015 fire was preceded by at least four other Sabbath fires in Brooklyn in the past 15 years caused by appliances for heating food being left on or candles burning during the Jewish Sabbath in order to comply with Orthodox interpretation of Jewish Law.
 In 2005, three children died in a fire in Williamsburg, Brooklyn, caused when stove burners were left on during Passover.
 After the 2015 fire, the New York City Fire Department distributed a pamphlet titled "Fire Safety for Jewish Observances" to nearby homes.
 In response to the fire, many Jewish Brooklyn residents purchased smoke detectors before the following Sabbath.